 You don't have to flesh it out as long as this, though.
-You can sum up a quick description in way that still feels like your POV.
+You can sum up a quick description in a way that still feels like your POV.

 The man stood out.
 Six foot six, olive suit, blond hair, brown eyes, broad shoulders.
 He was worth keeping an eye on.

-Much shorter, and with a tone that suggest whoever is keeping an eye on him might have some police or military background.
+Much shorter, and with a tone that suggests whoever is keeping an eye on him might have some police or military background.
 The details are taken in quickly, but what comes before and after those details is judgment about them.
 That's turns this from bland to interesting.